FarronF/limerick-council-meetings/meetings/2020/10/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th September 2020.md

 village as a rat run through to the main road.
 The Senior Executive Engineer agreed to

 look at this issue with Councillor O’Donoghue.
-The Director informed Members a CCTV--- 7
+The Director informed Members a CCTV
+---
+7

 strategy is currently being prepared and will be brought before the Elected Members in